leftbrainit/leftbra.in/src/pages/blog/remote-working-tools.md

   - workflows
   - solutions
 wrap: true
-excerpt: A snippet into some of the great tool's we're using as a Remote team at LeftBrain.
+excerpt: A snippet into some of the great tools we're using as a Remote team at LeftBrain.
 authorName: Adam Casper
 ---